qydchen/SafeHavn/docs/component-hierarchy.md

 **ReviewsContainer**
 - Reviews
-- ReviewFormContainer

 Reviews will have ratings and descriptions, and are also able to submit and write.
 Pagination TBD (TALK TO COATES).

-**ReviewFormContainer**
-Submit reviews.

 **BookingPanelContainer**
 - Booking

-This will allow user to book a trip and redirect the user to '/trips'.
+This will allow user to book a trip and redirect the user to '/trips' and wait for the host to approve of the booking.

 **TripsContainer**
 - Header
 - Trips
 - Footer

-Will render all the trips that the user has booked under their account.
+Will render all the trips that the visitor has booked under their account.

+**HostContainer**
+- Header
+- Trips
+- Footer
+Will render all the trips that the host has to approve under their account

 ## Route